 Change Line 5 on page 141 as follows

-STS Segment Length field specifies the configuration options for STS segment length.
-The STS Segment Length field shall have one of the values defined in Table 28.
+RIF Fragment Length field specifies the configuration options for RIF fragment length.
+The RIF Fragment Length field shall have one of the values defined in Table 28.

-Table 28—Values of the STS Segment Length subfield of the MMS Ranging Configuration
+Table 28—Values of the RIF Fragment Length subfield of the MMS Ranging Configuration